 The Lancastrian Hall has been mainly vacant since 2012, with its final occupier, the library, being relocated to Swinton Gateway in 2015.
 The building has been closed off since then.
 There are no imminent plans for its reuse.

-The local community expressed a clear desire to see an improved town centre offer and overwhelming support for the demolition of the Lancastrian Hall through the Swinton Visioning activity.
+The local community has expressed a clear desire to see an improved town centre offer and overwhelming support for the demolition of the Lancastrian Hall through the Swinton Visioning activity.

 Are there any plans for the shopping centre?